Ameer Webb: College career

-At Texas A&M Webb was the 200 meter champion at the 2013 NCAA Men's Division I Indoor Track and Field Championships and the 2013 NCAA Division I Outdoor Track and Field Championships.
+At Texas A&M, Webb was the 200 meter champion at the 2013 NCAA Division I Indoor Championships and the 2013 NCAA Outdoor Championships.
 Prior to Texas A&M he ran for Cerritos College, where he was the 2011 CCCAA State Champion in both the 100 meters and 200 meters.
 He had run for Tustin High School, finishing fifth in the 200 meters at the 2009 CIF California State Meet behind Randall Carroll's sweep of both sprinting events.
 Webb was a dual-sport student-athlete (track & field and football) at Tustin High for all 3 and 1/2 years he attended there.
 He attended a small charter school during his first semester of his junior year.
 The charter school had no sports program.
 He returned to Tustin for his second semester of his junior year.
 As a senior, he started both ways and helped lead the football team to its first CIF championship title game in a decade.
 They eventually fell to a Ronnie Hillman-led La Habra football team.